RobertAKARobin/cafesheet/README.md

 - Webpack is a PITA when all you want to do is concat static assets.
 Switching to Gulp, which is much easier to config.
 - Modifying Array prototype.
 Creating a class that extends Arrays gets all janky, since things like `.filter` and `.map` don't return the new class.
 Probably will do this to Objects in some way, too.
 - `.siblings` was `instance.parent.children.without(instance)`, but this got all kinds of confusing

+# Todo

+- Don't really need getAll; for now, Sheet should be singleton (?)
+- Views tests